Dor12k/botson-project/PROCESS.md

  */
 ```

+**Note:**
+For full details and exact wording of the prompts — including schema, examples, and specific instructions — please see the backend controller implementation in
+`src/controllers/chatAssistantController.js`.
+This file contains the precise prompt templates used in the production system.

 ### 1. **Check Sufficiency of Input**

 Prompt sent to determine if the user’s question includes enough information to generate a database query: